srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/13-Secure network traffic.md

 # Lab 13 - Secure network traffic

+## Lab overview

-In this walk-through, we will configure a network security group.
+In this walkthrough, we will configure a network security group.

-## Objectives
+## Lab objectives

 In this lab, you will complete the following tasks: